axelarnetwork/axelar-core/docs/cli/axelard_tx_evm_confirm-erc20-token.md

 ## axelard tx evm confirm-erc20-token

-Confirm an ERC20 token deployment in an EVM chain transaction for a given symbol of token and gateway address
+Confirm an ERC20 token deployment in an EVM chain transaction for a given native asset of some origin chain and gateway address

 ```
-axelard tx evm confirm-erc20-token [chain] [txID] [symbol] [flags]
+axelard tx evm confirm-erc20-token [chain] [origin chain] [txID] [flags]
 ```

 ### Options